VysotskiVadim/VysotskiVadim.blog/_posts/2019-10-01-generic-programming-part-1-introduction.markdown

 There is simple class hierarchy: `Rose` and `Daisy`, each of them is `Flower`.

-Term **variance** refers to how generic classes which use different generic parameters relates to each other.
-And we need to understand their relationships in order to do cast.
+Term **variance** refers to how generic classes which use different generic parameters relates to each other, in other words **variance** answers to the question of when an instantiation of a generic class can be a subtype of another class.

 For instance if `Rose` is a subclass of `Flower` then I should be able to substitute `Flower` by `Rose`.
 Is it applicable to generic code?
 Variance refers to questions like "Can I use a list of `Rose` as a list of `Flower`?".